Image Cytometry Standard

-The original ICS file format actually uses two separate files: a text header file with .ics extension and other, much bigger and with the actual image data, with .ids extension.
-This allows the compression of the data while leaving the header file accessible.
-On the other hand, the newer ICS2 file format uses only one single .ics file with both the header and the data together.
+The original ICS version 1 file format used two separate files: a text header file with .ics extension and another much larger .ids file, that contains the actual image data.
+This allowed for compression of the data while leaving the header file accessible.
+On the other hand, the newer ICS version 2 file format uses only one single .ics file with both the header and the image data together.

 The .ics in the two-file format is a text file with fields separated by tabs, and lines ending with a newline character.
 In the newer ICS2 format this text header precedes the binary data.

 The ICS format is capable of storing: